thejoshwolfe/poaf/README.md

 For example, `4.3.8  File data` specifies that file data "SHOULD" be placed after the local file header, when really that's the only place for it to be, so it needn't have any ISO verb, but "SHALL" would be the appropriate one.
 I believe that whoever added the ISO verbs in version 6.3.3 in 2012 thought that "SHOULD" was how you allowed for 0-length file data arguably existing or not existing based on your philosophical beliefs, which is not appropriate for a technical specification.
-Other examples include `4.4.1.4`, and probably many more that I'm not going to bother enumerating; try reading the document yourself, and you'll see what I mean.
+Other examples include `4.3.14.1`, `4.4.1.4`, and probably many more that I'm not going to bother enumerating; try reading the document yourself, and you'll see what I mean.

 Another clue about the problems with APPNOTE is that it includes numerous advertisements for PKWARE proprietary technology with contact information for their sales department encouraging the reader to purchase a license.
-I understand that businesses have a job to do (literally) that requires earning money, and PKWARE owns the APPNOTE document (actually, this is legally dubious) and so it makes sense that they would serve their business interests in a document that is probably major entrypoint for people learning that PKWARE even exists as a company.
+I understand that businesses have a job to do (literally) that requires earning money, and PKWARE owns the APPNOTE document (actually, this is legally dubious) and so it makes sense that they would serve their business interests in a document that is probably a major entrypoint for people learning that PKWARE even exists as a company.
-My criticism is not with their desire to run a for-profit business, it's with how the maintainers of the document have chosen to spend their time;
+My criticism is not with their desire to run a for-profit business; it's with how the maintainers of the document have chosen to spend their time;
 they have bothered to include advertisements for proprietary technology without cleaning up the fundamental problems with the format.

 And now to talk about the most fundamental problems with the format, which is that both the APPNOTE document and the format itself are ambiguous.